-- We cover prescribed drugs and medications, as described in the chart beginning on the next page. - All benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - We have no calendar year deductible on prescription drugs.

-Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
+- We cover prescribed drugs and medications, as described in the chart beginning on the next page. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.